Persistent • Lucky • Listening

-Brian Johnson, CEO of Equality Illinois (amongst other astonishing traits) joins us this week to talk about his journey through scholastic and social justice, as well as his relationships with People in general.
-Brian is a great friend of ours and we are delighted that he spent some time with us on the show.
+Brian Johnson, CEO of Equality Illinois, joins us this week to talk about his journey through scholastic and social justice.
+We even discuss Brian’s perspective on relationships with people in general.
+Brian is a great friend of host, Heather Vickery, and we are delighted that he spent some time with us on the show.

-There’s always work to get done, no matter what race, age, religion, sexual orientation or gender identity you are.
-Though our country has shown progress and, in some cases, is better than it ever has been, there is still so much injustice floating around that it can nearly become overwhelming.
+Brian shares that there’s always work to get done.
+It doesn’t matter your race, age, religion, sexual orientation or gender identity.
+Though our country has shown progress and, in some cases, is better than it ever has been, there is still so much injustice floating around.
+It can nearly become overwhelming.

 Brian is the CEO of Equality Illinois, an organization that fights for justice and inclusion in many different fields.
 Growing up in a military family, Brian got a chance to travel a lot and see how great the country is.
 After finishing his degree at Princeton, he went on to teach at a 100% African American school in Baton Rouge.
 This experience was not only great but eye-opening, as it laid the framework for the career he has today.
 Building deep relationships with people on the opposite spectrum of him, Brian soon realized that the promise these kids (mostly those in lesser-income neighborhoods) were getting was not the same as the one he got when he was young.